browncs-mlsystems-class/cs1390sp25/cs1390-plan.md

 # Components and Grading {#coursestructure}

-## Course Projects: 60 %
+## Course Projects: 65 %

 The largest component of this class is a series of four course projects.
 Each project will involve an implementation task and writeup that answers conceptual questions.
-Course staff will grade projects based on the correctness and performance of the implementation, and clarity and completeness of the writeup.
+Course staff will grade projects based on the correctness and performance of the implementation, and clarity of the writeup.
-Projects may either be graded offline by course staff, or through live meetings with course staffs.
+Projects may either be graded offline by course staff, or through live meetings with course staff.
 During these gradings meetings, students should be able to answer technical questions about the project.
 Projects in this course offering are in both Python (using Pytorch) and Cuda (to program GPUs).
 The breakdown of how much each project contributes to the final grade is below (percentages add to 60).

-- Project 0: 17.5 %
+- Project 0: 18 %
-- Project 1: 17.5 %
+- Project 1: 18 %
-- Project 2: 15 %
+- Project 2: 18 %
-- Project 3: 10 %
+- Project 3: 11 %

 ## Written Homeworks: 20 %

-There will be two written homeworks, where students read a piece of technical writing (either a research paper or a tech report), and students must respond to conceptual questions.
+There will be two written homeworks, where students read pieces of technical writing (either a research paper or a tech report), and students must respond to conceptual questions.
 Responses will be graded on clarity.
 Late hours cannot be used on the written homeworks.

-## Post Lecture Quizzes: 15 %
+## Post Lecture Quizzes: 10 %

 After almost all the lectures, the teaching staff will post a short quiz that reinforces lecture content, which will be graded on completeness and correctness.
 If you have attended the lecture (or watched the lecture video